-A dental prosthesis is any kind of tooth replacement, made of iron, zirconium, porcelain or a combination of these materials, with the aim of replacing anywhere from one to 32 teeth, so that proper chewing function and aesthetic appearance can be restored.
+A dental prosthesis is any kind of tooth replacement option, made of iron, zirconium, porcelain or a combination of these materials, with the aim of replacing anywhere from one to 32 teeth, so that proper chewing function and aesthetic appearance can be restored.

 - You can fix your prosthetics with dental implants